-In order to recommend approval of the requested action, the RPIC must make the following motion(s), based on this staff summary and provided attachments:
+In order to recommend approval of the requested action, the APC must make the following motion(s), based on this staff summary and provided attachments:

-- 1) A motion to recommend approval of the required findings (Attachment D), including a finding of no significant effect, for the adoption of amendments to the Code of Ordinances Chapters 2, 30, 37, 50, 60, 65, 66, 67, 82, 84, and 90; Rules of Procedure Articles 5, 10, 12, and 16; Design Review Guidelines Appendix H; and Fee Schedule to implement recommendations of the Permitting Improvement Project. - 2) A motion to recommend approval and adoption of Ordinance 2023-\\\ (Attachment E), amending Ordinance 87-9, as amended, for the adoption of amendments to the TRPA Code of Ordinances Chapters 2, 30, 37, 50, 60, 65, 66, 67, 82, 84, and 90; Rules of Procedure Articles 5, 10, 12, and 16; and Design Review Guidelines Appendix H to the TRPA Governing Board. - 3) A motion to recommend approval and adoption of Resolution 2023-\\ (Attachment E), amending the Fee Schedule to the TRPA Governing Board.
+- A motion to recommend approval of the required findings (Attachment D), including a finding of no significant effect, for the adoption of amendments to the Code of Ordinances Chapters 2, 30, 37, 50, 60, 65, 66, 67, 82, 84, and 90; Rules of Procedure Articles 5, 10, 12, and 16; Design Review Guidelines Appendix H; and Fee Schedule to implement recommendations of the Permitting Improvement Project. - 2) A motion to recommend approval and adoption of Ordinance 2023- (Attachment E), amending Ordinance 87-9, as amended, for the adoption of amendments to the TRPA Code of Ordinances Chapters 2, 30, 37, 50, 60, 65, 66, 67, 82, 84, and 90; Rules of Procedure Articles 5, 10, 12, and 16; and Design Review Guidelines Appendix H to the TRPA Governing Board. - 3) A motion to recommend approval and adoption of Resolution 2023- (Attachment E), amending the Fee Schedule to the TRPA Governing Board.

-In order for motion(s) to pass, an affirmative majority vote by RPIC members is required.
+In order for motions to pass, an affirmative majority vote by APC members, without regard to the state of representation, is required.